tcan05/SENG-Project/README.md

 ## How To Use

-1. Start LM Studio and load a local LLM model
+1. Start LM Studio and load a local LLM model.
-2. Launch the application
+2. Launch the application.
-3. Select a transformation type
+3. Select a mode.
-4. Enter text into the input box
+4. Enter text into the input box.
-5. Click "Run"
+5. Click "Run".
-6. Copy or save the output
+6. Copy or save the output.

 ## Screenshots